County of London Electric Supply Company: Management

 The company’s registered address was Moorgate Court, Moorgate Place, London EC2.

 Power stations

 The company initially built two power stations, one at City Road and one in Wandsworth.

 City Road power station

 The City Road power station was located on the City Road basin on the Regent's Canal (51°31'48"N 0°05'50"W).
-It had coal-fired boilers generating steam for Brush compound engines coupled directly to Mordey dynamos.
+Construction commenced in 1895 but owing to strikes of builders’ workmen it was not completed until early 1897 and supply commenced in September 1897.
 The initial plant installed was capable of supplying 80,000 8-candle-power lamps.